ccagle8/salesforce-php-leads/README.md

 # PHP Salesforce Lead Creator
-This is some code that we ported from various resources online and used on [DocumentLeads](http://documentleads.com).
+This is some code that we ported from various resources online and used on DocumentLeads

 ## General Requirements